HBeserra/Learning-Go/README.md

-# Installing the Go and Development Tools
+# Installing the Go

-Go Compiler and basic tooling:
+Setup the Go Compiler and basic tooling:

 Ubuntu 16.04+
 ```